algorandfoundation/specs/dev/ledger.md

 cover the original encoding of transactions as standalone.

 In addtion to _transaction commitment_, each block will also contains _SHA256 transaction commitment_.
-It can allow a verifier which does not support SHA512_256 function to verify proofs of membership on Algorand's transcation.
+It can allow a verifier which does not support SHA512_256 function to verify proof of membership on transcation.
 In order to consturct this commitment we use Vector Commitment.
 The leaves in the Vector Commitment tree are hashed as $$SHA256("TL", txidSha256, stibSha256)$$.
-Where txidSha256 and stibSha256 are computed in the following manner:
+Where:\newline

 - txidSha256 = SHA256(`TX` || transcation)
 - txidSha256 = SHA256(`STIB` || signed transaction || ApplyData)

-We use SHA256 for creating the internal node of the vector commitment as well.
+The vector commitment uses SHA256 for internal nodes as well.

 A valid transaction sequence contains no duplicates: each transaction in the transaction sequence appears exactly once.
 We can call the set of these